 As with all the Huxley products, this essence is beautifully packaged, reflecting their sophisticated minimalist style.
 It comes in a clear, baby blue tinted glass bottle with plastic screw top dropper dispenser.
 The Huxley Secret of Sahara scent is present in all the products of this line.
-As I have said before, it is strong but pleasant, intended to transport you to the serenity of a spring garden.
+As I have said before, it’s strong but pleasant, intended to transport you to the serenity of a spring garden.
 They have collaborated with LUZI, a Swiss fragrance company to achieve this.
 As always, my preference is for fragrance free skincare, although the scent is nice and didn’t cause me any adverse reaction.

 I consider this more of a serum than an essence.
 To me an essence is more watery and voluminous.
 I like to splash it on.
 However, I did use this as my first step after toner – layering based on the rule of viscosity, application of products in the order thinnest to thickest.

 Its primary purpose is to deliver hydration.
 And it achieves this purpose well.
-It’s not the most hydrating product I have used, but it is certainly effective.
+It’s not the most hydrating product I’ve used, but it is effective.
 The dilemma I have in making my assessment of the Huxley Grab Water Essence comes from the inclusion of alcohol in the formula.
 Not only is this present, but at a significant concentration, listed third on the INCI, way before hero ingredient Prickly Pear Seed Oil.
 I’m sure the alcohol content has something to do with the quick absorption and near weightless sensation on the skin, so, it probably adds an elegance to the essence.
 However, at what cost?
 I won’t go into the details here as this is a product review.
 Paula Begoun of Paula’s Choice has an interesting article about the effects of alcohol in skincare which is worth a read.